hashicorp/terraform-provider-azurerm/website/docs/r/frontdoor_custom_domain.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name which should be used for this Frontdoor Profile Custom Domain.
-Changing this forces a new Frontdoor Profile Custom Domain to be created.
+* `name` - (Required) The name which should be used for this Frontdoor Custom Domain.
+Changing this forces a new Frontdoor Custom Domain to be created.

 * `frontdoor_profile_id` - (Required) The ID of the Frontdoor Profile.
 Changing this forces a new Frontdoor Profile to be created.

 * `host_name` - (Required) The host name of the domain.
 Must be a domain name.
-Changing this forces a new Frontdoor Profile Custom Domain to be created.
+Changing this forces a new Frontdoor Custom Domain to be created.

 * `dns_zone_id` - (Optional) Resource ID.